Generalized gravitational fields and well-posedness of the Boussinesq systems on non-compact Riemannian Manifolds: Introduction

-where where $L= -(d-1)+ \overrightarrow{\Delta}$ is Ebin-Marsden's Laplace operator, $\widetilde{L}= \Delta_g$ is Laplace-Beltrami operator associated with metric $g$, the constant $\kappa>0$ is the volume expansion coefficient and the field $h:=G\dfrac{x}{|x|^3}$ represents the gravitational field.
-The unknowns $u$ is the velocity field, $p$ the scalar pressure, and $\theta$ is the temperature.
-The vector field $f$ is given such that $\dive f$ represents the reference temperature and the second order tensor $F$ is given such that $\dive F$ represents the external force.
-Considering the zero-temperature case, i.e., $\theta=0$, then system (\ref{1BouEq}) becomes the Navier-Stokes equations (for details see Section \ref{S2}).
+where $L= \overrightarrow{\Delta}+r$ is Ebin-Marsden's Laplace operator defined by the stress tensor (where $r$ is the Ricci operator), $\widetilde{L}= \Delta_g$ is Laplace-Beltrami operator associated with metric $g$, the constant $\kappa>0$ is the volume expansion coefficient.
+The field $h(t,x)$ is a generalization of the gravitational field on manifold ${\bf M}$ and the constant $\kappa>0$ is the volume expansion coefficient.
+The unknowns: $u(t,x)$ is the velocity field, $p(t,x)$ is the scalar pressure, and the scalar function $\theta(t,x)$ is the temperature.
+The vector fields $f$ and $F$ represent the reference temperature and the external force, respectively (for details see Section \ref{S2}).
+Considering the zero-temperature case, i.e., $\theta=0$, then system (\ref{BouE}) becomes the Navier-Stokes equations.